-National carriers make it easier to consolidate and streamline your LTL fright — instead of finding the right carrier in each region, this offers a one-stop-shop approach.
+National carriers make it easier to consolidate and streamline your LTL freight — instead of finding the right carrier in each region, this offers a one-stop-shop approach.
 This is particularly beneficial for shippers that move LTL freight all over North America.

 Though they may provide coast-to-coast coverage, each National carrier’s networks will have strengths and weaknesses — rates and service levels in certain lanes may not be as strong compared to more specialized carriers.

-Also, if you are a smaller shipper with low volume, you’re a little fish in a big pond and it will be harder (or impossible) to secure preferential pricing.
+Also, if you are a smaller shipper with low volume, you’re a little fish in a big pond and it will be harder (or potentially impossible) to secure preferential pricing.

-2. Regional LTL Carriers
+2. Multi-Regional LTL Carriers